 Without further ado, here’s what needs to be done… (at the very least!)

-A copy of your website should be done at least every day.
-This backup must at least contain all the files of the website and its database.
+A backup of your website should be done at least every day.
+This WordPress backup must at least contain all the files of the website and its database.

 To be effective, your backups must: